zealousweb/contact-form-7-elavon-converge/README.md

 # contact-form-7-elavon-converge
+Shortly after integrating a Authorize.Net payment gateway with Contact Form 7, ZealousWeb Technologies has now come up with a elavon payment gateway, which can also be successfully integrated with Contact Form 7.

+Considering the fact that Contact Form 7 is a highly common and authentic WordPress Plugin, the new addon “Accept Elavon Payments using Contact Form 7” created by ZealousWeb Technologies, can prove to be extremely helpful for users when it comes to receiving payments.

+There is no denying the fact that, users of WordPress websites confront a lot of payment related issues on a day-to-day basis, and in that case Accept Elavon Payments using Contact Form 7 can bring a great relief to them.

-The Elavon payment gateway can be successfully integrated with Contact Form 7.
-With the assistance of Contact Form 7 – Elavon Converge, you can receive credit card payments directly from your customers, thus preventing them from landing upon a third party payment page and increasing customer satisfaction.
-The Elavon Payment Gateway is an affordable solution that can be used by small and medium-sized businesses for quick and secure transactions.
-Elavon provides smart &amp; simple to use and easy to integrate features to accept your website’s online payments.
+With the assistance of Accept Elavon Payments using Contact Form 7, you can receive credit card payments directly from your customers, thus preventing them from landing up on a third party payment page.

+Accept Elavon Payments using Contact Form 7 has the potential to receive payments safely from any Contact Form 7 form, which is hosted on any page or post for that matter.
+Once the contact form is submitted by the users, the payment checkout form is then displayed before them.
+The Elavon payment checkout form is used for quick and secure transactions.
+This simply indicates that Accept Elavon Payments using Contact Form 7 can really help your websites to generate the revenue quickly.

+What you need to understand about this plugin is it doesn’t rely on the action handler ‘on_set_ok’, which resides on the ‘Additional Settings’ tab of the CF7.
+Instead of that users can find a new tab ‘Elavon’ wherein they can configure all the crucial fields needed to configure this plugin.
+For using this plugin, it is important for you to activate your Contact Form 7.

+If you need any sort of technical assistance in terms of integrating Elavon to your Contact Form 7, don’t hesitate to contact ZealousWeb Technologies, a leading web development company and the developers of this plugin.

 **Accept Elavon Payments using Contact Form 7 Features**